-All members of the Glenville State University community, including faculty, staff, and students, as well as visitors to any campus, are prohibited from possessing firearms, explosives or weapons (hereafter collectively referred to as "weapons") on the premises of the University or at any University sponsored event without the explicit authorization of the campus Chief of Public Safety, whether or not a federal or state license to possess the same has been issued to the possessor.
+All members of the Glenville State University community, including faculty, staff, and students, as well as visitors to any campus, are prohibited from possessing unauthorized firearms, explosives or weapons (hereafter collectively referred to as "weapons") on the premises of the University or at any University sponsored event without the explicit authorization of the campus Chief of Public Safety, whether or not a federal or state license to possess the same has been issued to the possessor.
+An authorized firearm must comply with West Virginia Code 18B-4-5b.